gunjansoral/gunjansoral/README.md

-- 👋 Hi, I’m @gunjansoral, a javascript full stack developer with MERN stack
-- 👀 I’m comfortable writing code in html, css, javascript, react, node, express, mongo db, and java
-- 🌱 I’m currently learning spring and spring boot
-- 💞️ I’m looking to collaborate on making an online Digital Audio Workstation
-- 📫 How to reach me ...
+Experienced Full Stack Developer with 2+ years of expertise in MERN stack and Java programming.
+Accomplished Audio Engineer and Music Producer with more than 8 years of experience in Rock/Metal and Bollywood Music Production.
+A creative problem solver and strategic thinker, adept at combining technical skills with business strategies.
+Eager to pioneer the creation of an Online Digital Audio Workstation while continuously pursuing knowledge and growth to excel in various domains.

 <!---
 gunjansoral/gunjansoral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.